 Best Places to see Lions in Uganda – Where to find Lions in the Wild of Uganda

 Ishasha in Queen Elizabeth Park is the Best Spot in all of East Africa for seeing Tree-Climbing Lion.
-Plus in Uganda, in Queen Elizabeth Park on the Kasenyi Plains, you can actually track collared Lions with the Uganda Carnivore Project.
+Plus, in Uganda, in Queen Elizabeth Park on the Kasenyi Plains, you can track collared Lions with the Uganda Carnivore Project.

-Human-Wildlife Conflicts have at times caused havoc on the local Lion Population as when 3 Lionesses with 8 cubs were poisoned in Queen Elizabeth Park, but the prognosis for Lions in Uganda is that they are increasing in number as conservationist efforts including community education are paying off.
+Human-Wildlife Conflicts have, at times, caused havoc on the local Lion Population as when 3 Lionesses with eight cubs were poisoned in Queen Elizabeth Park.
+Still, the prognosis for Lions in Uganda is that they are increasing in number as conservationist efforts, including community education, are paying off.

-One of the most remote parks in all of Africa, a place where it seems that you have the whole park to yourself.
-Kidepo Valley Park is a place with rugged beauty, located near the Kenyan and Sudanese border is certainly one of the best places in Africa to see lions – even tree climbing lions are found here.
+One of the most remote parks in all of Africa.
+A place where it seems that you have the whole Park to yourself.
+Kidepo Valley Park is a place with rugged beauty, located near the Kenyan and Sudanese border is undoubtedly one of the best places in Africa to see lions – even tree-climbing lions are found here.

-Be sure to greet Spartacus, sort of the Resident Lion King who is found here in Kidepo on a Kopjie.
+Be sure to greet Spartacus, sort of the Resident Lion King, who is found here in Kidepo on a Kopje.